sapstefan/SSCV2-Dataspher-Integration/README.md

 * "DDL statements for table creation.zip"
   * Contains one individual DDL file for each table to be created
+  * Unzip the file to get the individual sql files with required DDL statements for table creation in the Hana Cloud DB of SAP Datasphere
-  * The statements specified per file can directly be copied into the SQL console of the Hana Cloud DB of SAP Datasphere and executed from there
+  * The statements specified per file can directly be copied into the SQL console of the Hana Cloud DB and executed from there